hyperlane-dev/hyperlane-ai/dataset/dataset.md

         self.read().await.get_response().get_headers().clone()
     }

-    /// Retrieves a specific response header by its key.
+    /// Attempts to retrieve a specific response header by its key.
     ///
     /// # Arguments
     ///